jina-ai/executors/jinahub/encoders/text/AudioCLIPTextEncoder/README.md

 #### Using docker images

-Use the prebuilt images from JinaHub in your python code,
+Use the prebuilt images from JinaHub in your Python code,

 ```python
 from jina import Flow